 I don't know how they'll get by.

-That's why they're desperate for tenure for faculty and why they're desperate for uh the civil service not to be responsible because they what do you think these people go?
+That's why they're desperate for tenure for faculty and why they're desperate for the civil service not to be responsible because where do you think these people go?

 Let me ask you, what do you think so far of the selections?